0xsamgreen/base-hackathon/README.md

 # Test it out
 1. Message @basehackathon on Telegram
-2. Send /start command to begin KYC process
+2. Send /start command to see the menu
+3. Select "Enter KYC Info" to begin KYC process
-3. Complete KYC form
+4. Complete KYC form
-4. Use admin CLI to approve and generate wallet
+5. Use admin CLI to approve and generate wallet
+6. Once approved, use /menu to access your wallet
 ```

+## Menu System

+The Telegram bot features a dynamic menu system:

+1. **Always Available**
+   - "Enter KYC Info" - Start the KYC process
+   - "/menu" command - Show available options

+2. **Available After KYC Approval**
+   - "Get Wallet Address" - View your Base wallet address

+3. **Coming Soon** (Greyed Out)
+   - "Learn to Clean Panels and Earn"
+   - "Train our AI and Earn"

+The menu automatically updates based on your KYC status, with unavailable options clearly marked.

 ## Running the Services